mind-and-motion/mind-and-motion.github.io/index.md

 layout: default
 ---

-The primary goal of **Mind & Motion** is to deepen the HCI community’s understanding of how biomechanical and cognitive models can be applied to enhance user interface design and usability.
-In addition to facilitating knowledge-sharing and inspiring new collaborations across disciplines, this workshop aims to identify practical applications where biomechanical and cognitive models can drive significant improvements in HCI.
-Through the submitted position papers, keynotes, and group discussions, we aim to surface real-world use cases that demonstrate the potential "bang for the buck" of different types and combination of user models.
+Computational models of how users perceive, think, and move in virtual or physical environments hold great promise for the future of HCI.
+Cognitive models help us understand how attention, beliefs, and goals shape user decisions, while biomechanical simulations capture the physical aspects of interaction—such as effort, fatigue, and posture.

+The next frontier is connecting these two perspectives.
+By integrating cognitive and biomechanical modeling, we can create embodied user simulations that better predict user strategies, movements, and intent.
+This opens up new possibilities for benchmarking interaction techniques, optimizing ergonomics, and designing adaptive, user-aware systems.

+This UIST workshop brings together researchers across disciplines to explore how computational modeling can enhance UI/UX design, automate system evaluation, and support personalization.
+Join us as we identify challenges, share ideas, and shape the future of interactive behavior simulation.

+[//]: # ()
+[//]: # (# Submissions)

-# Submissions
+[//]: # ()

-We invite submissions from researchers and practitioners interested in using models that integrate both biomechanics and cognition.
-Submissions need not be at the intersection of the two fields; rather, we ask participants to detail their use (or intended use) of cognitive and/or biomechanical models in experience reports or position papers.
-Submissions should outline concrete applications, highlighting the difficulties and benefits of current approaches.
+[//]: # (We invite submissions from researchers and practitioners interested in using models that integrate both biomechanics and cognition.
+Submissions need not be at the intersection of the two fields; rather, we ask participants to detail their use &#40;or intended use&#41; of cognitive and/or biomechanical models in experience reports or position papers.
+Submissions should outline concrete applications, highlighting the difficulties and benefits of current approaches.)

-### Submission Instructions
+[//]: # ()
+[//]: # ()
+[//]: # (### Submission Instructions)

+[//]: # ()
-Submissions should be 2-4 pages (excluding references), following the single-column [ACM Master Article template](https://www.acm.org/publications/proceedings-template) and [SIGCHI accessibility guidelines](https://sigchi.org/resources/guides-for-authors/accessibility/).
+[//]: # (Submissions should be 2-4 pages &#40;excluding references&#41;, following the single-column [ACM Master Article template]&#40;https://www.acm.org/publications/proceedings-template&#41; and [SIGCHI accessibility guidelines]&#40;https://sigchi.org/resources/guides-for-authors/accessibility/&#41;.)

+[//]: # ()
-### Reviewing and Publication Process
+[//]: # (### Reviewing and Publication Process)

+[//]: # ()
-Workshop organizers will evaluate the submissions based on relevance and potential for stimulating discussion.
+[//]: # (Workshop organizers will evaluate the submissions based on relevance and potential for stimulating discussion.
 Accepted submissions will be used as a basis for forming balanced discussion groups and guide workshop debates.
-Papers will be published on the workshop website and included in the workshop proceedings.
+Papers will be published on the workshop website and included in the workshop proceedings.)

-### Key Dates
+[//]: # ()
+[//]: # (### Key Dates)

+[//]: # ()
-**Submission Deadline:** February 13, 2025 (AoE)
+[//]: # (**Submission Deadline:** February 13, 2025 &#40;AoE&#41;)

+[//]: # ()
-**Notifications:** March 3, 2025 (AoE)
+[//]: # (**Notifications:** March 3, 2025 &#40;AoE&#41;)

+# Goals and Activities
+The goal of Mind & Motion is to explore how cognitive and biomechanical models can advance user interface design and usability.
+By bringing together researchers and practitioners from across disciplines, the workshop aims to foster collaboration, share insights, and identify real-world applications where predictive and embodied user models can make a tangible impact in HCI.

+We welcome anyone working on simulations or computational models of user behavior—whether focused on cognition, motor control, or their intersection.
+Participants are encouraged to share hands-on examples of their recent work, including prototypes, tools, or lessons from failed attempts.
+Our aim is to build a shared understanding of current challenges and opportunities in modeling interactive user behavior.

+The workshop includes **two keynotes on cutting-edge research** in biomechanical simulations and cognitive modelling.
+After the  keynotes, which intentionally follow each other to provide input from different areas and perspectives, we foster discussions and exchange in small groups.

 # Schedule and Location
 The workshop will take place on XX May 2025, 9:00–17:00 in **room XX**.
-See full CHI workshop programme [here](https://chi2025.acm.org/for-authors/workshops/).
+See full UIST workshop programme [here](https://uist.acm.org/2025/).

 <style>